Alexander Ankvab: Assassination attempts

-Downfall
+Ouster

 On 27 May 2014, thousands of protesters, led by Raul Khajimba, rallied against Ankvab in Sukhumi, accusing him of "authoritarian" rule, inappropriate spending of Russian aid funds, and of failure to tackle corruption and economic problems, and demanded his resignation.
 One of the other issues that sparked the rebellion was Ankvab's relatively liberal citizenship policy (he allowed ethnic Georgians to register as voters and receive Abkhazian passports).
 Within hours, the protesters stormed the presidential headquarters and forced Ankvab to flee Sukhumi to a Russian military base in Gudauta.
 Ankvab denounced the events in Sukhumi as an "armed coup attempt" and refused to resign.
 The Russian government dispatched Vladimir Putin's aide Vladislav Surkov to mediate between the opposition and Ankvab's government.
 On 31 May, the Parliament of Abkhazia declared Ankvab "unable" to perform his presidential duties, appointed the parliamentary chairman Valery Bganba as an interim president and called snap presidential election for 24 August.
 On 1 June 2014, Ankvab stepped down as president.

+Prime minister (2020-2024)

+On 24 April 2024, Ankvab was appointed prime minister of Abkhazia by president Aslan Bzhania following the resignation of Valery Bganba.
+He resigned alongside Bzhania on 19 November 2024 following anti-government protests against an investment agreement with Russia.